judka-uriel/uriel-book/uriel_en.md

 someone would suddenly say, for greater persuasiveness, that this is the opinion of one contemporary rabbi and name him.
-In his commentary on Bava Metzia [33b](https://www.sefaria.org/Bava_Metzia.33b.1?with=Rashi), Rashi reported that when Rabbi Yehudah HaNasi was recording the Mishnah, he did not mention the author's name if he agreed with him.
+In his commentary on Bava Metzia [33b](https://www.sefaria.org/Bava_Metzia.33b.1?with=Rashi), Rashi reported that when Rabbi Yehuda HaNasi was recording the Mishnah, he did not mention the author's name if he agreed with him.
 Otherwise, he would indicate the name of the author of the disputed opinion, which was not included in the Halakha.